adobe/log-parser/README.md

 - A set of entries
 - A Padding allowing us to create a legible key
 - A key Order which is used for defining the Key
+- If you want the result to include the log file name and path

 ### Defining an entry
 Each entry for a Parse Definition allows us to define: